 Another influencer with slightly fewer followers (though in the same range) told Later that they would charge $1,000 per Instagram post, $200 per Story, and $2,000-$5,000 for a 60-second video.

-Two travel bloggers with follower count in the 50,000-100,000 bracket (micro-influencers) charged $500 per post.
-These smaller bloggers often see post higher engagement, so can offer better influencer marketing ROI, posits Lately, citing Neoreach data which suggests 30% better ROI from micro-influencers, versus macro.
+Two travel bloggers with a follower count in the 50,000-100,000 bracket (micro-influencers) charged $500 per post.
+These smaller bloggers often see posts with higher engagement, so can offer better influencer marketing ROI, posits Lately, citing Neoreach data which suggests 30% better ROI from micro-influencers, versus macro.
 Measuring ROI is frequently cited as the biggest challenge for marketers using influencer marketing.

 Using a different influencer-marketing pricing model, a little more focused on results, brands might expect to pay somewhere in the $250 to $750 for 1,000 engagements (Digiday/WebFX).

 We get a more precise measure by virtue of a 2019 survey of 2,500 influencers conducted by Klear and published in eMarketer.

 On Instagram, influencer pricing adheres to the fairly simple formula of more followers = higher cost.
 Prices rise fairly proportionally until we reach the point of celebrity influencers (with over 500k followers).
 At this point, we see close to a fourfold leap up from power influencers (with 30-500k).